 (2) Recyclable packaging: shall mean P packaging made of materials that are separable from solid waste, by the generator or during collection for the purpose of recycling, for which there are city-approved contracts for collection for recycling in an organized and approved program.
 Packaging made of either polyethylene terepthalate (P.E.T.) or high-density polyethylene (H.D.P.E.) shall be considered recyclable if and when it is collected for recycling in the same manner as here stated.

-(3) Compostable packaging shall mean packaging materials that are separable from solid waste, by the generator or during collection for the purpose of composting, for which there are city-approved contracts for collection for composting in an organized and approved program, and/or are BPI certified and/or meet ASTM standards D6400 or D6868.
+(3) Compostable packaging shall mean packaging materials that are separable from solid waste, by the generator or during collection for the purpose of composting, for which there are city-approved contracts for collection for composting in an organized and approved program, or as determined by the Director.

 Owner shall mean any person, agent, operator, firm or corporation having a legal or equitable interest in a retail food establishment.